 At the request of a party, the court may allow evidence to be recorded by one or more sworn stenographers.
-However, as a general rule, sound and film recordings of a hearing are expressly prohibited and there are no public live-streams of court hearings.
+However, as a general rule, sound and film recordings of a hearing are expressly prohibited.

 6.4 What sanctions are the courts in your jurisdiction empowered to impose on a party that disobeys the court's orders or directions?